NeuroAssassin/Toxic-Cogs/README.md

 Credit to https://outage.report/ which allows me to figure out whether websites/companies are down.
 Credit to Aikaterna's chatchart cog, which I based my commandchart cog off of.
 You can find that cog here: https://github.com/aikaterna/aikaterna-cogs/tree/v3/chatchart

-Contact me in Discord for bugs/issues/etc. by joining the Discord server at https://discord.gg/P3q25Sq.
+Contact me in Discord for bugs/issues/etc.

 # Required Libraries
 Beautiful Soup is required for the webstatus cog.